 A: Least developed countries (LDCs) are those which have low incomes, are vulnerable to economic and environmental shocks and have low levels of human assets.
-Three criteria are used to decide whether or not a country is an LDC – a measure for income per capita, a human assets index and a vulnerability index.
-In 2019 there were 47 countries on the UN list.
+Three criteria are used to decide whether or not a country is an LDC – a measure for income per capita, a human assets index and an economic and environmental vulnerability index.
+In January 2021 there were 46 countries on the UN list.
 LDCs are home to about a billion people but account for less than two per cent of the world’s gross domestic product and about one per cent of global trade in goods.

 A: A country can graduate from the LDC category by meeting two of the three criteria at two consecutive triennial meetings of the UN Committee for Development Policy (CDP).
 At the second meeting the CDP can recommend the country’s graduation.
-Graduation itself normally happens three years later.
-For example if a country met two of the three criteria at both the 2018 and 2021 meetings of the CDP, it could be recommended for graduation and consequently leave the LDC category in 2024.
-Alternatively a country can graduate if its per capita income level is more than twice the income graduation threshold, currently $1,230, at two consecutive triennial reviews.
+Graduation itself happens a minimum of three years later, after the CDP’s recommendation has been endorsed by the United Nations Economic and Social Council (ECOSOC) and taken note of by the General Assembly.
+For example if a country met two of the three criteria at both the 2018 and 2021 meetings of the CDP, it could be recommended for graduation and consequently leave the LDC category as early as 2024.
+Alternatively a country can graduate if its per capita income level is more than twice the income graduation threshold, currently $1,222, at two consecutive triennial reviews.

 A: LDCs benefit from a number of dedicated international support measures in the areas of trade, official development assistance and others, including travel support to UN meetings and reduced budgetary contributions to international organisations.
 Donors officially commit to providing a certain proportion of their development assistance to LDCs.
 Several countries or regions give special tariff preferences to the exports of LDCs.
 Although LDCs leaving the category sometimes, understandably, expect to lose these benefits, in practice many donors have continued to support them afterwards.